daveayan/gherkinsalad/README.md

 		super.launch_browser("firefox");
 		login_page.login_as("username", "password");
 	}
+	@After
+	public void teardown() {
+		close_browser();
 	}
+}
 </code></pre>

 The page object is created by simply using the constructor.
 Within the page object all the interactions will happen with the instance of browser that is currently available.
-The framework under the Component object handles it
+The framework under the Component object handles it.

 #### Within the page object
 ###### Working with HTML links and buttons